Summer Sailing School 2020

 SISC Summer Sailing School uses a dinghy sailboat fleet of 420’s, RS Zests, Lasers and Optimists (Opti’s).
 In addition, our instructors use inflatable “chase boats” for on-water instruction and safety purposes.
 All our Sailing School boats are easily accessed and set up on a platform at the water level.
 This allows students and instructors to safely rig up the boats on the dock and easily slide the boats into the water when they’re ready to sail.

 Cancellation Policy: We acknowledge the many COVID-19 related circumstances that may cause a sailor to need to cancel a registration between now and when a session starts.
-For these reasons, SISC would like to make it very clear that, in the event that SISC is unable to run camps, or in the event that a camper is unable to attend camps for COVID-19 related reasons at any point, refunds will be given in full, no questions asked.
+Refunds will be given if you or a family member are unwell.

 For more information, contact the Sailing School Coordinator.